2016–17 EFL Trophy: Knockout stage

-If scores are level after 90 minutes in Rounds 2, 3 and 4, the game will be determined by the taking of penalties.
+If scores were level after 90 minutes in rounds 2, 3 and 4, the game was determined via a penalty shoot-out.

 Round 2

-The Round 2 draw was made on 10 November 2016.
-The 32 remaining teams were drawn into 16 ties; each group winner will be at home to a runner-up from a different group within their own region.
+The second round draw was made on 10 November 2016.
+The 32 remaining teams were drawn into 16 ties; each group winner was at home to a runner-up from a different group within their own region.